 In many cases, the amount of a deposit-based lease (전세) exceeds 50% of the market price of the apartment itself, meaning these lease deposits are equivalent to hundreds of thousands of USD.
 As an example, the deposit-based lease on an apartment worth 500 million KRW (almost 500,000 USD, not an expensive house, especially in Seoul) could be as much as 300 million KRW (or more!).

 To finance purchases, buyers of homes often take out housing mortgage loans (주택담보대출, abbreviated to 주담대).
 Additionally, to finance deposit-based leases, renters may out bank loans backed by their deposit-based lease (전세대출).
 The problem is that home buyers and renters do not always use their loans specifically for homes they live in; instead, they take out loans that free up funds to buy more homes.
-This is the kind of market activity the government wants to eliminate, and it attempts to do this through the tax system and lottery-based new-housing subscriptions on site redevelopment projects (재건축 사업).
+This is the kind of Korean housing market activity the government wants to eliminate, and it attempts to do this through the tax system and lottery-based new-housing subscriptions on site redevelopment projects (재건축 사업).
 Unfortunately, speculators find ways of working around these regulations as well, and the 12/16 Plan focuses on ways of closing yet more loopholes in the system.

 housing mortgage loan (주택담보대출, abbrev. 주담대)